 Examine Staffing Needs.

-- Review employee files to make sure you have updated contact information on each employee.
+- Review employee files to make sure you have updated contact information for each employee.

 - If you’ve made changes during the year, make sure your employee handbook reflects your current policies and procedures.